shapelets/khiva/doc/sphinx/source/index.rst

 TSA [#f1]_ is an open source C++ library which focus on providing efficient algorithms to perform analytics over time series of data.
 It can be used to extract insights from one or a group of time series.
-The large number of available methods allows us to understand the nature of each time series.
-Based on that analytics, the user can reduce dimensionality, find out recurrent motifs or discords, understand the seasonality or trend from given time series, forecasting and detect anomalies.
+The large number of available methods allow us to understand the nature of each time series.
+Based on that analytics, the user can reduce dimensionality, find out recurrent motifs or discords, understand the seasonality or trend from a given time series, forecasting and detect anomalies.

-It is a novel project that wants to provides a mean for analysis time series at scale.
+It is a novel project that wants to provide a mean for time series analytics at scale.
 Our vision is that this kind of analytics can be exploit in a wide range of use cases across several industries, like finance, energy, e-health, IOT, application performance monitoring (APM), music industry, etc.

-It is just the begging, so keep tuned, more features are coming ...
+It is just the beginning, so keep tuned, more features are coming ...

 `shapelets-tsa@googlegroups.com
 <https://groups.google.com/forum/?fromgroups#!forum/shapelets-tsa>`_ is the place for discussions and questions about